Cardiac (Heart) MRI

 - MR imaging can be used during certain interventional procedures, such as catheter-based ablation procedures to treat irregular heart rhythms, including atrial fibrillation.
-The use of MRI can substantially shorten the time required to perform these procedures and result in improved accuracy.
+The use of MRI can substantially shorten procedure time and result in improved accuracy.

 - MRI can detect abnormalities that might be obscured by bone with other imaging methods.

 - The MRI gadolinium contrast material is less likely to cause an allergic reaction than the iodine-based contrast materials used for x-rays and CT scanning.

 - Cardiac MRI allows your doctor to evaluate the structures and function of the heart and major vessels without the risk of radiation exposure associated with other procedures or exams.

 - The MRI exam poses almost no risk to the average patient when appropriate safety guidelines are followed.

 - If sedation is used, there is a risk of using too much.
 However, your vital signs will be monitored to minimize this risk.

 - The strong magnetic field is not harmful to you.
 However, it may cause implanted medical devices to malfunction or distort the images.